breconm/SORTA/README.md

 ## Contributing

 Pull requests are welcome!
-If you'd like to contribute to Sorta's design, components, or logic, please open an issue or fork the repo.
+If you'd like to contribute to Sorted's design, components, or logic, please open an issue or fork the repo.

 ---